 Staffing Impacts: Off-duty deputies will primarily work these positions on an overtime basis.
 The impact to on-duty law enforcement personnel during these enforcement operations will be minimal and will be one of the sources of the 25% match.

 Special Instructions:

-Please send a copy of the Minute Order and signed duplicate Agreement to the Sheriff's Office, attention Lt.
+Please send a copy of the Minute Order Sheriff's Office, attention Lt.
 Shawn O'Grady.

 Attachments: